Quinten/mini-web-game/README.md

-# pg
+# mini-web-game

-A canvas game generated from this template.
+A mini web game generated from this [template](https://github.com/Quinten/mini-web-game).

 Uses [parcel](https://parceljs.org/) as a build tool.